dtcenter/MET/met/docs/Users_Guide/appendixF.rst

 F.6 Python Embedding for MPR data

 The Stat-Analysis tool supports the “-lookin python” option.
 With this option, matched pair (MPR) data may be passed as input.
-An example of this is provided in Section [subsec:StA-pyembed].
+An example of this is provided in :ref:`StA-pyembed`.
 That example uses the read_ascii_mpr.py sample script which is included with the MET code.
 It reads MPR data and stores it in a Pandas dataframe to be read by the Stat-Analysis tool with Python.

 The read_ascii_mpr.py sample script can be found in: